-At Dr. Konstantin's practice in Manhattan, NYC, and around the world, the facelift has long been considered the "gold standard" of facial rejuvenation.
+The facelift has long been considered the "gold standard" of facial rejuvenation.
 No other cosmetic procedure can compare to its profound rejuvenating effect.
 Improving skin laxity, reducing facial wrinkles, smoothing out deep lines, and restoring youthful facial contours are just a few most notable benefits of a facelift.
-However, looking years younger does not mean looking different.
-As Dr. Konstantin often tells his patients: "Your face will still be your face, it will just look years younger."
+However, looking years younger does not have to mean looking entirely different.
+A double board-certified facial plastic surgeon and facelift specialist in Manhattan, NYC, Dr. Konstantin often tells his patients: "Your face will still be your face, it will just look years younger."

-The best part of a modern-day facelift technique is that it achieves significant facial rejuvenation without changing patient's unique facial features.
-Long gone are the days of the facelift that would make the face look pulled or stretched.
+The best part of the modern-day facelift technique is that it achieves significant facial rejuvenation without changing the patient's unique facial features.
+Long gone are the days of the results that look pulled or stretched.
 The face that appears "done" or "lifted" is not acceptable in today's cosmetic surgery world.

 Speaking from Experience